Stress Testing Factual Consistency Metrics for Long-Document Summarization: Conclusion Future Work

 Our results revealed that many metrics respond inconsistently to perturbations that do not affect factual consistency.
 Several metrics exhibit unstable behavior in response to paraphrasing, simplification, and logically equivalent negations. \texttt{AlignScore} and \texttt{SummaC-ZS} are particularly unreliable across domains and perturbation types.
 In contrast, \texttt{UniEval} and \texttt{MiniCheck} are relatively robust, although they too struggle in specific cases, such as handling logical negations.
 Most metrics improve when evidence retrieval windows are expanded, particularly for complex, multi-sentence inputs such as legal documents.
 We also found that metrics are systematically affected by the information-density of claims whose meaning overlaps broadly with the source document, indicating that current approaches struggle to evaluate compressed or contextually entangled statements, which are common in long-form summarization.
 These findings highlight a need for factuality metrics that are robust to stylistic and logical variation, retrieval-aware, and sensitive to information density.

-Future work should explore multi-span reasoning and context-aware calibration to better model distributed evidence, as well as contrastive training on meaning-preserving perturbations to improve stability.
-Incorporating human judgments can identify systematic weaknesses and support the design of metrics that generalize across domains and languages.
+\bl{Future work should explore multi-span reasoning and context-aware calibration to better model distributed evidence, as well as contrastive training on meaning-preserving perturbations to improve stability.} Incorporating human judgments can identify systematic weaknesses and support the design of metrics that generalize across domains and languages.
 We also see potential in hybrid approaches that combine reference-free with reference-based alignment signals, bridging semantic precision with contextual coverage for more reliable evaluation of long-document summarization.
+Additionally, extending perturbation strategies to better capture long-document phenomena, such as evidence relocation and cross-reference disruption, offers a promising direction for stress-testing long-range coherence and evidence tracking.